Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 Victoria's emergency services have announced a severe weather warning for heavy rainfall.
-Source: AAP / Michael Nigro / James Ross
+Source: AAP / James Ross

 In Brief

-Severe thunderstorms, heavy rain and damaging winds are set to lash large areas of Victoria, with authorities urging residents to brace for dangerous conditions.
+Severe thunderstorms, heavy rain and damaging winds are lashing large areas of Victoria, with authorities urging residents to seek shelter in the dangerous conditions.

-A warning has also been issued for towns located within fire-affected grounds, with authorities warning that burnt land doesn't absorb water effectively, meaning runoff can occur quickly and without warning.
+A warning was issued for towns within fire-affected grounds, with authorities warning burnt land does not absorb water effectively, meaning runoff can occur quickly and without warning.

 An emergency vehicle drives through floodwater.